kalculos/AstralFlow/README.md

 # Feature

 1. Easy to use, for Developers and Server Operators.
-2. Providing an immersive experience for players.
-3. Actively maintained.
+2. Actively maintained.
-4. Data-driven, easier to make extensions.
+3. Data-driven, easier to make extensions.
+(COMING)
-5. Texture generation and publish
+4. Texture generation and publish (COMING)

 # Getting Started